jose-lainer/lego-crawler/README.md

 ## Files

 The source folder includes the Python code used to extract the data, while the dataset folder includes the resulting CSV file.
-Additionally, the root directory contains a PDF document that provides answers to the project's questions.

 * source: Folder with the Python code used for web scraping.
 * dataset: Folder with the resulting dataset in CSV format.